jonnor/embeddedml/projects/dollar_tinyml/references/tinyml_audio.md

 USB USART converters might be good for up to 1Mbps.
 So 921600 baud is our target.

-TODO: try to increase DEBUG_USART_BAUDRATE to 2x / 4x / 8x.
+TESTING: Increasing DEBUG_USART_BAUDRATE to 2x / 4x / 8x.

+Can send data with 460800 on 8Mhz.

+With 921600 on default 8 Mhz clock.
+Gets stuck forever inside putchar implementation on line.

+    while (!LL_USART_IsActiveFlag_TC(DEBUG_USART));

+With 921600 on 24 Mhz clock, can send data data
+Need to update
+  LL_RCC_HSI_SetCalibFreq(LL_RCC_HSICALIBRATION_24MHz);

+## Serializing audio data

 An ASCII printable encoding is practical.
 Good candiates would be base64, base85, z85 or rfc1924 (used for IPv6).

 base64 is the most common, and likely good-enough.
 33% overhead, plus padding to multiple of 3 bytes.
 z85: https://rfc.zeromq.org/spec/32/

 8 Khz, 16 bit at 64 byte buffers + 10 bytes frame in message: estimated 23.750 kB/s